OathPros/COMP3/source/containers/popovers.rst

 * Don’t mix too many different types of control within the same popover, and try to group controls of the same type together.
 * If the purpose of a popover’s content is ambiguous, the popover can be given a heading.
 * *Close* or *Done* buttons are not usually required in a popover.
 * Popovers should always be small in size (as a rule of thumb, they should not cover more than a third of their parent window) and low in complexity.
-They should always appear as subordinates to their parent windows.
 * Ensure that the *Esc* key closes the popover when it is open.

 API Reference